Search form

 Christmas Day

-• If you only open one or two presents, that’s ok too.
+If you or your loved one only opens one or two presents, that’s ok too.
 Don’t force it, approach the day in your own time, in a way that suits you and your family.
-It might be that they may prefer to open their presents in a staggered way.
+It might be that you or your loved one may prefer to open presents in a staggered way.
 A few in the days before Christmas day, Christmas day itself and then following Christmas day.

-• If the day involves seeing extended family, how can you and your family prepare for the visit?
-Perhaps invite family and friends over at time that suits you or your family.
-Everyone benefits form a bit of quiet from time to time so is there a quiet space available if things get a bit too crowded?
+If the day involves seeing extended family, how can you and your family prepare for the visit?
+Show photos of relatives and friends who might be part of your festive celebrations.
+Perhaps invite family and friends over at a time that suits you or your family.
+Everyone benefits from a bit of quiet from time to time so is there a quiet space available if things get a bit too crowded?
 Does it help to be clear about when everyone will go home after a family gathering?

-• Festive traditions change, so don’t worry if your Christmas looks different to the ones you remember as a child.
+Festive traditions change, so don’t worry if your Christmas now looks different to the ones you remember as a child.
 You may want to incorporate a familiar activity or tradition that you or the family can enjoy, such as opening an advent calendar, switching on the Christmas tree lights.
+Above all…do it your way.
+Make your own new traditions that suit you and your family’s needs.

 Christmas Dinner